xiaoxianyu-office/mm/Skills/Triggers.md

 -    Trigger the skill to execute based on a timer.
 -    The timer is in ticks so 20 ticks equates to 1 second.
--    Avoid using with health or chance parameters as it does not work well with these at the moment.
 -    Care must be taken when using the Timer trigger as skills that are not properly designed can potentially lead to server or client side performance issues.
 Skills with particularly low timers that call complex syntax can cause server side performance issues, while large count particle effects and other graphic intensive things can lead to potential client side performance issues.
 -    **- skill{s=SingleTargetFire} ~onTimer:200** (The mob will use the
     SingleTargetFire skill every 10 seconds)